 The Scottish Parliament at Holyrood is open throughout the year.
 When it is sitting you can watch parliamentary business taking place.
 There are also free guided tours and talks on certain days (check for days and times when planning your visit).
 Or just explore the building unguided.
 There is a free exhibition and you can explore any of the public areas without booking.

-The building was opened in 2004 by HM the Queen.
-The project was controversial from the outset with the choice of Enric Miralles, a Spanish architect, as the winner of an international competition to design it.
-Its location was audacious, opposite the Queen’s house in what had once been the garden of James Douglas, the 2nd Duke of Queensbury.
-Douglas, as Lord High Commissioner, was pivotal in negotiating and passing the Acts of Union 1707 with England, essentially creating the United Kingdom of Great Britain.
+Douglas, was the Lord High Commissioner, who played a pivotal role in negotiating and passing the Acts of Union 1707 with England.
+These essentially created the United Kingdom of Great Britain.
 The project ended up costing 8 times its original budget.
 Nevertheless, it is an amazing piece of architecture and is now an iconic part of Edinburgh’s story.

 National Museum of Scotland

 The National Museum of Scotland is an incredible museum that hosts collections on Scottish history and archaeology, science and technology, the natural world and art, design and fashion in an incredibly beautiful building.
-You could spend several days exploring the exhibits but as time is limited, choose from one of the museum trails that have been designed around different themes.
-If you are travelling with children, a number of the trails have been designed with younger people in mind.
+You could spend several days exploring the exhibits but as time is limited, choose from one of the museum trails.
+A number of the trails are suitable for younger children.

 Scotch Whisky Experience